hakudevtw/nextjs-dashboard/README.md

 ### pagination

 - you can fetch the data on the server, and pass it to the component as a prop

+### Others

+- UUIDs vs. Auto-incrementing Keys
+  - UUIDs eliminate the risk of ID collision, are globally unique, and reduce the risk of enumeration attacks - making them ideal for large databases.